FreeCAD/FreeCAD-documentation/wiki/Python_scripting_tutorial.md

 ## Macros

 Now that you have a good understanding of the basics, where are we going to keep our Python scripts, and how are we going to launch them inside FreeCAD?
 There is an easy mechanism for that, called [Macros](Macros.md).
 A macro is a Python script that can be added to a toolbar and launched via a mouse click.
-FreeCAD provides you with a simple text editor ({{MenuCommand|Macro → Macros... → Create}}) where you can write or paste scripts.
-Once the script is done, use {{MenuCommand|Tools → Customize... → Macros}} to define a button for it that can be added to toolbars.
+FreeCAD provides you with a simple text editor (**Macro → Macros... → Create**) where you can write or paste scripts.
+Once the script is done, use **Tools → Customize... → Macros** to define a button for it that can be added to toolbars.

 Now you are ready for more in-depth FreeCAD scripting.
 So head on to the [Power users hub](Power_users_hub.md)!